 Intrapersonal questions: How can I be taught by difficult and painful things?
 What am I avoiding/denying and how is it limiting my existence?

-Interpersonal questions: Beyond our ego-logical fantasies and desires, what questions are important to ask in this context and at this time?
+Interpersonal questions: Beyond our ego-logical fantasies and desires, what questions are important to ask in this context and at this layer of time?
 What have we not been able to tap or imagine because of these fantasies/desires?
 How can we commit not to expect success and to being taught by the inevitable failures of our experiments?